 Englishman River Estuary

 A short 0.9km walk takes you to a birder's paradise.
 The estuary is part of the Parksville-Qualicum Beach Wildlife Management Areas, comprising over 1,000 hectares of land between Craig Bay and the Little Qualicum River.
-This wildlife-rich area supports over 250 bird species, 23 mammals, all species of Pacific salmon, plus several amphibians and reptiles.
-The estuary is also a critical staging ground for the Brant Goose.

 Petroglyph Park

 If history is your thing, stop at this Nanaimo Provincial Park.
 A five-minute walk around the clearly marked trail gives you access to several petroglyphs.
 They are moss-covered and hard to spot, but trying to find them is half the fun!
-A display board at the beginning shows you what you are looking for.
+This is especially true if you have young kids with you.
+My own two loved searching for the “lost art”.

 Morden Colliery